Landscapes are not backdrops

 Anna Lowenhaupt Tsing

-I conduct my research with acedemia and media, as well as prolonged, on-site residencies in which I record natural environments and get to know the landscape intimately.
+I conduct my research with acedemia and media, as well as on-site residencies in which I record natural environments and get to know the landscape intimately.

 I read & teach Speculative Fiction in the form of A Sci-Fi Curriculum, a multimedia reading group I run 4 times a year in universities, galleries, and online.